walterfreeman/phy211/faq.md

 <a id="contact"></a>
 #### [Who's teaching this class, what do they all do, and how do I contact them?](#contact)

-The **professors** are Matt Rudolph (<msrudolp@syr.edu>, room 325) and Walter Freeman (<wafreema@syr.edu>, room 215).
-We are in charge of giving the lectures, writing materials, helping students learn physics or in any other way we can, helping grade exams, and leading the course as a whole.
-You can email us, find us before or after class, or come to help hours in the Physics Clinic.
-We also might be in our offices.
+The **professor** is Walter Freeman (<wafreema@syr.edu>, room 215).
+I give the lectures, write material, maintain the website, help students learn physics in any other way I can, help grade exams, and lead the course as a whole.
+You can email me, find me before or after class, or come to help hours in the Physics Clinic.
+I'm also in my office.

-Contact the professors if:
+Contact me if:

 * You have a question about physics
 * You have a suggestion that will improve the course as a whole or the lecture portion specifically